 The Need For Mobile Websites

 Since mobile phones were invented they have never stopped evolving.
 From making calls, then sending messages, email, and eventually browsing the entire Internet.
 It is actually more fitting to call them “mobile devices” as making phone calls has become more of a secondary function now.
 Because we have the entirety of the Internet at our fingertips, we might as well use it.
 Mobile phones can offer a convenient portal to an immediate stream of information – within a few clicks we can often find what we’re looking for.
-With this emphasis on mobile usage, the question we pose is: Is your website ready for this new type of visitor?
+With this emphasis on mobile usage in website design and development, the question we pose is: Is your website ready for this new type of visitor?

 The Importance of Local Mobile Search

 When a user visits your website, chances are they are searching for information.
 If they land on your website on their Android or iPhone and the page doesn’t load properly this can be a huge issue, potentially costing you a future customer.
 Depending on certain elements on the page (columns, images, menus), the page can render on the mobile device looking skewed and at times completely unusable.
 The user will be instantly dissatisfied and leave the page (something we would call a “bounce”).
 Interestingly, a recent study has found that smartphone users who make a local search have a 50% chance of taking an action following that search.
 This is huge.
 Your website could be turning away potential business.
 So how can you fix this issue?

 There are several different types of mobile friendly layouts that you can have: